War Powers Resolution: Implementation, 1993–2002

 With the War Powers Resolution's passing, both the deployment of troops to conflict and the stationing of troops past 60 days would now need prior congressional approval.
-The president would now need to routinely consult with Congress for the duration of the conflict.
+The President would now need to routinely consult with Congress for the duration of the conflict.
 The resolution is considered to be a critically important bill in reestablishing congressional capabilities.
-As of 2011, presidents have submitted 130 reports to Congress as a result of the War Powers Resolution.
+As of July 2026 the War Powers Resolution Reporting Project lists 135 times presidents have submitted "48 hour reports."

 Congress invoked the War Powers Resolution in the Multinational Force in Lebanon Act (P.L.
 98-119), which authorized the Marines to remain in Lebanon for 18 months during 1982 and 1983.
 In addition, the Authorization for Use of Military Force Against Iraq Resolution of 1991, which authorized United States combat operations against Iraqi forces during the 1991 Gulf War, stated that it constituted specific statutory authorization within the meaning of the War Powers Resolution.

 The Reagan Administration harbored extensive reservations about the War Powers Resolution's constitutionality and efficacy.
 Legal Advisor to the State Department Abraham Sofaer argued that the WPR's deadlines "creates unwise limitations on Presidential authority to deploy U.S. forces in the interests of U.S. national security" and that "the President's constitutional authority cannot in any case even be impermissibly infringed by statute."
 More specifically, the Administration sought to make clear that the resolution should not be applied to anti-terrorist operations, a use of force, according to Sofaer, "that is more analogous to law enforcement activity by policy in the domestic context than it is to the 'hostilities' between states."

-On November 9, 1993, the House used a section of the War Powers Resolution to state that U.S. forces should be withdrawn from Somalia by March 31, 1994; Congress had already taken this action in appropriations legislation.
-More recently, under President Clinton, war powers were at issue in former Yugoslavia, Bosnia, Kosovo, Iraq, and Haiti, and under President George W. Bush in responding to terrorist attacks against the U.S. after September 11, 2001. "[I]n 1999, President Clinton kept the bombing campaign in Kosovo going for more than two weeks after the 60-day deadline had passed.
+On 9 November 1993, the House used a section of the War Powers Resolution to state that U.S. forces should be withdrawn from Somalia by 31 March 1994; Congress had already taken this action in appropriations legislation.
+Under President Bill Clinton, war powers were at issue in former Yugoslavia, Bosnia, Kosovo, Iraq, and Haiti, and under President George W. Bush in responding to terrorist attacks against the U.S. after September 11, 2001. "[I]n 1999, President Clinton kept the bombing campaign in Kosovo going for more than two weeks after the 60-day deadline had passed.
 Even then, however, the Clinton legal team opined that its actions were consistent with the War Powers Resolution because Congress had approved a bill funding the operation, which they argued constituted implicit authorization.
 That theory was controversial because the War Powers Resolution specifically says that such funding does not constitute authorization."
 Clinton's actions in Kosovo were challenged by a member of Congress as a violation of the War Powers Resolution in the D.C.
 Circuit case Campbell v.
 Clinton, but the court found the issue was a non-justiciable political question.
 It was also accepted that because Clinton had withdrawn from the region 12 days prior the 90-day required deadline, he had managed to comply with the act.